InsightDataScience/Sherlock/README.md

   -F train_bucket_name=YOUR_BUCKET_NAME \
   -F train_bucket_prefix=models/YOUR_MODEL_NAME
 ```
-*Michaniki* will use the provided images to create a new model to classify the classes you provided in the S3 folder.
+*Sherlock* will use the provided images to create a new model to classify the classes you provided in the S3 folder.
 Once the transfer learning is done, you can use the new model to label images by pass **YOUR_MODEL_NAME** to the inference API described earlier.

 #### 4. Labeling new images: